Download Environment Second Edition PDF. Hardcopy Available in Delhi, Amazon & Flipkart

 - Nuclear weapon testing and explosion (Nuclear fallout).
-The fall Out contains radioactive substances such as strontium-90, cesium-137, iodine-131, etc.
+The fall Out contains radioactive substances such as strontium-90, caesium-137, iodine-131, etc.

-- Uranium mining and mining of other radioactive material like thorium Uranium contamination is well observed in India.
+- Uranium mining and mining of other radioactive material like thorium (monazite is the ore of thorium).

 - Radiation therapy and direct exposures to radiation for diagnostic purposes (e.g. X-rays), chemotherapy etc.

-- The slow nuclear radiations can emanate from a variety of sources viz. nuclear reactors, laboratories, hospitals, and direct exposures to X-rays etc.
+- The slow nuclear radiations can emanate from a variety of sources viz. nuclear reactors, laboratories, etc.

 - They include cosmic rays from space and terrestrial radiations from radio-nuclides present in earth’s crust such as radium-224, uranium-238, thorium-232, potassium-40, carbon-14, etc.

-- Radiations can be categorized into two groups namely the non-ionizing radiations and the ionizing radiations.
+- Radiations can be categorized into two groups namely the non-ionizing radiations and the ionising radiations.

-- Non-ionizing radiations are constituted by the electromagnetic waves at the longer wavelength of the spectrum ranging from near infra-red rays to radio waves [include higher wavelength ultraviolet rays, microwaves].
+- Non-ionizing radiations are constituted by the electromagnetic waves at the longer wavelength of the spectrum ranging from near infra-red rays to radio waves (includes higher wavelength ultraviolet rays, microwaves).

-- These waves have energies enough to excite the atoms and molecules of the medium through which they pass, causing them to vibrate faster but not strong enough to ionize them.
+- These waves have energies enough to excite the atoms and molecules of the medium through which they pass, causing them to vibrate faster but not strong enough to ionise them.

-- They may damage eyes which may be caused by reflections from coastal sand, snow (snow blindness) directly looking towards sun during eclipse.
+- They may damage eyes which may be caused by reflections from coastal sand, snow (snow blindness) directly looking towards the sun during an eclipse.

 - They injure the cells of skin and blood capillaries producing blisters and reddening called sunburns.

-- Ionizing radiations cause ionization (one or more electrons are pealed out from the outer shells of an atom) of atoms and molecules of the medium through which they pass.
+- Ionising radiations cause ionisation (one or more electrons are pealed out from the outer shells of an atom) of atoms and molecules of the medium through which they pass.